marwy1000/mocka/README.md

 - Generate data based on a JSON Schema
 - Define how data is generated
 - Override specific values with a fixed value
-- Copy result to clipboard automatically
+- Take input from the clipboard or a file
-- Output to console or file
+- Output to console, clipboard or file

 ## Requirements
 - Python 3.8 or higher